Fédération Aéronautique Internationale: History

 On 2 February 2017 the FAI announced its new strategic partnership with international asset management firm Noosphere Ventures.
 FAI Secretary General Susanne Schödel, FAI President Frits Brink and Noosphere Ventures Managing Partner Max Polyakov signed the agreement, making Noosphere Ventures FAI's Global Technical Partner.

 The FAI suspended Russia and Belarus due to the 2022 Russian invasion of Ukraine, as a result of which pilots from Russia and Belarus will not be able to compete in any FAI-sanctioned event in the 13 FAI air sports disciplines, including paragliding, hang gliding, and paramotoring.

+FAI General Conference

+The 117th FAI General Conference took place in Dayton, Ohio, US (the 'Birthplace of Aviation') on 26 and 27 October 2023.

+The 118th FAI General Conference was held from 20 to 21 November 2024 in Riyadh, Saudi Arabia.

+The 119th FAI General Conference will take place in Vantaa, Finland from 22 to 24 October 2025.